 - There is more focus on preventative care (including prescription drugs), which means consistent spending on your dog's medications.

-But here's the kicker to all of this: buying your dog's medication at the vet is substantially more expensive for pet owners of dogs and cats.
-During the three-year study, FTC found evidence that vets have a very high mark-up on selling dog medicine, while sources of cheap pet meds online offer significantly better/lower pro-consumer prices as well as the benefit of convenience.
+During the three-year study, FTC found evidence that veterinarians have a very high mark-up on selling dog medicine, while sources of cheap pet meds online offer significantly better and lower pro-consumer prices as well as the benefit of convenience.

-Consumer Reports magazine wrote an article where they pointed out that while drugs do cost more to manufacture today, the skyrocketing prices are also due to veterinarians jacking up the cost when selling them.
-After all, if websites for cheap meds online can sell those same dog medications for far cheaper, why can't vets do the same?
+Consumer Reports wrote an article where they pointed out that while animal drugs do cost more to manufacture today, the skyrocketing prices are also due to veterinarians jacking up the cost when selling them.
+After all, if websites for cheap meds online can sell those same dog medications for far cheaper, why can't veterinarians do the same?

-After the FTC study came out and the government mandates began to circle in the congress, followed by tons of media outlets exposing the real reasons for high prices of pet medications when buying at the veterinarian's clinic, and how choosing cheap pet meds online is the only way to go, some veterinarians came out to defend their position.
+After the FTC study came out and the government mandates began to circle in the congress, followed by media outlets exposing the real reasons for high prices of pet medications when purchasing at veterinarian clinics, and how choosing cheap pet meds online is the way to go nowadays, some veterinarians came out to defend their position.